cronvel/doormen/bdd-spec.md

 doormen.not( [ { type: 'boolean' } , { type: 'number' } ] , 'toto' ) ;
 ```

-<a name="conditionnal-schema-if---verify---then-syntaxe"></a>
+<a name="conditionnal-schema"></a>
-# Conditionnal schema: 'if - verify - then' syntaxe.
+# Conditionnal schema.
-'if' as an object.
+'if - verify - then' syntaxe using an object in the 'if'.

 ```js
 var schema = {